 Paros, Greece, is a beautiful Cycladic island only 2 hours by ferry from both Santorini and Mykonos.
 Paros is best known for its great beaches, lively nightlife, and wonderful white washed towns.
-Taking a ferry from Paros is one of the few ways to access Antiparos, a smaller and more secluded island located just west of Paros with great beaches, excellent food, and charming family-owned hotels.
+Taking a ferry from Paros is the only way to access Antiparos, a smaller and more secluded island located just west of Paros with great beaches, excellent food, and charming family-owned hotels.

 - Skip to our Paros FAQ